hackclub/hackclub/workshops/thugify/README.md

 - We're finding the element with the id `output`

 PS: you can use jQuery's `$('')` for this as well.
   - Try changing this line to use the jQuery syntax
   - Syntax means the grammar, spelling, and set of rules of a language

-Now then, we will attach `.innerHTML = thugifiedText;` to the end of the line `document.getElementById('output').innerHTML`.
+Now we will attach `.innerHTML = thugifiedText;` to the end of the line `document.getElementById('output').innerHTML`

 It's just like `$('#text-input').val();` that we used before:
 - Except this time we're setting the `innerHTML` value (the text inside of the